Improving VAEs' Robustness to Adversarial Attack: Experiments

-Having ascertained perceptually that the Seatbelt-VAE offers the strongest protection to adversarial attack, we now demonstrate this quantitatively.
-Figure \ref{fig:heatmaps} shows $-\log p_{\theta}(\v{x}^t|\v{z}^*)$ and $\Delta$ over a range of datasets and $\beta$s for the Seatbelt-VAEs with $L=4$ and $\beta$-TCVAEs.
-This figure demonstrates that the combination of depth and high TC-penalisation offers the best protection to adversarial attacks and that the Seatbelt extension confers much greater protection to adversarial attack than a single layer $\beta$-TCVAE.
+Having ascertained perceptually that Seatbelt-VAEs offer the strongest protection to adversarial attack, we now demonstrate this quantitatively.
+Fig~\ref{fig:heatmaps} shows $-\log p_{\theta}(\v{x}^t|\v{z}^*)$ and $\Delta$ over a range of datasets and $\beta$s for Seatbelt-VAEs ($L=4$) and $\beta$-TCVAEs for our three different attacks.
+It demonstrates that the combination of depth and high TC-penalisation offers the best protection to adversarial attacks and that the hierarchical extension confers much greater protection to adversarial attack than a single layer $\beta$-TCVAE.
+As we go to the largest values of $\beta$ for both Chairs and 3D Faces, adversarial loss $\Delta_{\mathrm{KL}}$ grows by a factor of $\approx 10^7$ and ${ -\log p_{\theta}(\v{x}^t|\v{z}^*)}$ for those attacks doubles for Seatbelt-VAE.
+For all attacks, TC-penalised models outperformed standard VAEs ($\beta$=1) and Seatbelt-VAEs outperform single-layer VAEs. $\beta$-TCVAEs do not experience such a large uptick in adversarial loss and negative adversarial likelihood.
+These results show that the hierarchical approach can offer very strong protection from the adversarial attacks studied.

-In Appendix H.1, we also calculate the $L_2$ distance between target images and adversarial outputs and show that the loss of effectiveness of adversarial attacks is not due to the degradation of reconstruction quality from increasing $\beta$.
-We also include results in Appendix H for ``output'' attacks~\cite{Gondim2018}, which we find to be generally less effective.
-Here, the attacker directly tries to reduce the L2 distance between the reconstructed output and the target image.
-Again, TC-penalised models, and in particular Seatbelt-VAEs, outperformed standard VAEs.
+In Appendix~\ref{app:attack_heatmaps} we provide plots detailing these metrics for a range of $L$ values.
+In Appendix~\ref{sec:aggregate} we also calculate the $L_2$ distance between target images and adversarial outputs and show that the loss of effectiveness of adversarial attacks is not due to the degradation of reconstruction quality from increasing $\beta$.
+We also test VAE robustness to random noise.
+We noise the inputs and evaluate the model's ability to reconstruct the original input.
+Through this we are evaluating their ability to denoise.
+See Appendix \ref{sec:noise_robust} for an illustration of this for TC-penalised models.
+It is plausible that the ability of these models' to denoise is linked to their robustness to attacks.